Deniz-Eren/dev-can-linux/ci/jenkins/README.md

 ## Host-side Setup

-Make a *jenkins_home* directory is created in your home directory before
+Make a *jenkins_home* directory and a *Release* directory in your home directory path before proceeding:
-proceeding:

     mkdir ~/jenkins_home
+    mkdir ~/Release

+The *jenkins_home* is where the Jenkins files can persists and the *Release* is where the released build packages will be copied.

 Generate the needed environment variables and SSH key pair for Jenkins agent communication by running the supplied script: